bamlab/dev-standards/react-native/setup/add-native-module.mo.md

 - [ ] A native module you want to install

 ## Steps
+1. Create your branch
+2. Open your project in XCode.
+It makes XCode happy as it reorganizes your `.pbxproj alphabetically among other things.
+3. Commit these changes (`.pbxproj` and/or `Info.plist`).
+This will make the work of your PR reviewer way more easier.
+4. `yarn add the-native-module`
+5. Commit (eg. "Add the-native-module to node_modules")
-1. Decide if you want to start with the Android part or the iOS part.
+6. Decide if you want to start with the Android part or the iOS part.
   * You'll want to start with the easiest path, so that you can also implement the Javascript side (if there is one) and have a feature working completely for at least one platform.
   * Most of the time, Android will be the easiest path, because it's faster to build and easier to debug.
-2. Create your branch
-3. Open your project in XCode.
-It makes XCode happy as it reorganizes your .pbxproj alphabetically among other things.
-4. Commit these changes (`.pbxproj` and/or `Info.plist`).
-This will make the work of your PR reviewer way more easier.
-5. `yarn add the-native-module`
-6. Commit (eg. "Add the-native-module to node_modules")
 7. Follow the below paths depending on whether you chose to start with Android or iOS

 ### Android
+The step "Make sure it builds well" means:
+* build in debug (eg. `react-native run-android`)
+* build in release (eg. `cd android && ./gradlew assembleRelease`)
+* if it doesn't build well, see the troubleshooting part or ask for help.

 #### As starting point
 1. `react-native link the-native-module`
+2. Make sure it builds well and commit every changes except those related to iOS (eg. "[Android] Link the-native-module")
-2. Follow potential additional Android steps listed in the-native-module's doc.
+3. Follow potential additional Android steps listed in the-native-module's doc.
-3. Make sure it builds well in debug (eg. `react-native run-android`) and release (eg. `cd android && ./gradlew assembleRelease`).
-If not, see the troubleshooting part.
-4. Commit every changes except those related to iOS (eg. "[Android] Setup the-native-module")
+4. Make sure it builds well and commit every changes except those related to iOS (eg. "[Android] Setup the-native-module")
 5. Implement the Javascript side if there are any, targeting only Android (use `Platform.OS === 'android'`)
 6. Commit every changes except those related to iOS (eg. "[JS] Setup the-native-module")
 7. Do you still have time to implement iOS?